Alkimik9000/api-start-express-ts/README.md

 ### 🖥 Usage ###

-1. Compile the TypeScript files with:
+1. Using the terminal, compile the TypeScript files with:

      ```